-The Company has an obligation to reclaim its mining property after the minerals have been mined from the site, and has estimated the costs necessary to comply with existing reclamation standards.
+The Company has an obligation to reclaim the Bissett Creek Project after the end of mining operations and has estimated the costs necessary to comply with existing reclamation standards.
 The fair value of an asset retirement obligation is recorded in the period in which it is incurred.
 When the liability is initially recorded, the cost is capitalized by increasing the carrying amount of the related long-lived asset.
 Over time, the liability is adjusted to reflect the passage of time (accretion expense) and for changes in estimated future cash flows.
 Accretion expense is charged to the statement of comprehensive profit or loss, while adjustments related to changes in estimated cash flows are recorded as increases or decreases in the carrying value of the asset.
 The capitalized cost is amortized over the useful life of the related asset.
 Upon settlement of the liability, a gain or loss is recorded if the actual costs incurred are different from the liability recorded.